NaveItay/collatz_conjecture_kubernetes_cluster/README.md

 ### Project stages:
 1. Create a python apllication
 2. Set up a kubernetes cluster and expose the code as a service.
+   - Install docker desktop
    - Check if virtualization is supported in your machine

 #
 ###### 1. Create a python apllication